One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 About page — Personal introduction + Now section + Subscription

-Homepage — Large Hero image + card grid + sidebar subscription wall
+Direction B · Modern Publication (Substack Style) 7.
+Homepage — Large hero image + card grid + sidebar subscription wall

 Title font (Noto Serif / Source Han Serif)

-Wide layout / standard layout
+Wide layout / Standard layout

 -